agsight

 personalize to improve relevance

-With 47% of the surveyed farmers citing the high cost of agtech as a major barrier to adoption and 55% showing a low willingness to pay due to lack of location-specific personalization, there's a lack of personalized solutions that adapt to individual farm conditions and crop types without extensive consultations.
+With 47% of the surveyed farmers citing the high cost of agtech as a major barrier to adoption and 55% showing a low willingness to pay due to lack of location-specific personalization, there's a lack of personalized solutions that adapt to individual farm conditions and crop types.

 reduce friction dramatically